SERENYX LEAGUE

 - May not spectate in-game

-- May not join as observers unless approved
+- May not join the lobby as observers unless approved

 13.4 Player Streaming

-League may require stream delay or termination if concerns arise.
+Serenyx League reserves the right to require a minimum stream delay or stream termination if integrity concerns arise.

 13.5 Team Streams & Broadcast Requests